 Understanding the process is crucial before your visa expires.
 Not all visa categories allow extensions.
 Some visas offer this option, permitting you to prolong your stay temporarily.

 Applying before your visa expires is vital to avoid overstaying and potential legal consequences.
 To extend your stay, file Form I-539 with the U.S. Citizenship and Immigration Services (USCIS).
-Include required documents and fees.
+Include required documents, and be aware of the visa extension cost in the USA.

 After submission, you’ll receive a receipt notice.
 You can stay in the U.S. while your application is pending.
 Keep in mind that approval isn’t guaranteed.
 USCIS reviews your application and reasons for extension.